Follow Up: Did The Computerless Computer Teacher Ever Get A Computer?

 In an email to NPR, she said she was moved by the teachings of Islam to take action.
 "Also, I am thinking of how many genius people the world has lost because they did not have fair opportunities," she wrote.
 "And that makes me very sad."

 On March 12, he received a second donation: five new desktop computers for the school, a laptop for himself and three boxes of textbooks on information and communications technology.
-This was donated by NIIT, a Ghanaian technical university, according to Hottish.
+This was donated by NIIT, an Indian-owned technical college in Ghana, according to Hottish.

 "Tell your [NPR] viewers, we are waiting for theirs," teased Hottish to NPR via Whatsapp.